oposs/bdass/README.md

 #VERSION#, #DATE#

-Handle archiving of large data Folders to archival storage systems.
-With large multi terrabyte datasets such data archiving and migration can be both time consuming as well as costly.
-In a heterogeneous
+Handle archiving of large data folders to archival storage systems.
+With large multi terabyte data-sets data archiving and migration can be both time consuming as well as costly.
+The Big Data Archive System Service (BDASS) organizes and performs such archiving tasks.
+To work in an heterogenous environment it tries to assume as little as possible about the systems involved and uses a plugin concept to adapt to specific system types.

+BDASS keeps score of all data archiving perform in its internal database.
+This allows users to find files that were sent to the archives and start a restore process.

 ## Installation

-Unpack the tar archivt back to your app source directory and start building.
+Unpack the tar archive back to your app source directory and start building.
 If you come from installing callbackery make sure to do the following in a new terminal or unset $PERL5LIB